Skip to main content

 --enforce-eager

-If you see output similar to the following, the model server has started successfully:
+Seeing output similar to the following indicates that the model service has started successfully:

 (APIServer pid=2811812) INFO: Started server process [2811812]